1 year product guarantee

 - Use the mitt in a stroking motion over the general area for 1-2 minutes on a medium setting to warm up the area.

 - Next hold the mitt on the target area for at least 5 minutes (on medium, or high if required).
-If your horse is comfortable, start to apply some pressure through the mitt during this time.
-This can help to increase the vibrations the horse feels.
+If your horse is comfortable, start to apply some pressure through the mitt during this time, as this can help to increase the vibrations the horse feels.
 Some horses will lean into the mitt which is a sure sign that you’ve hit the spot!

 - Then use a stroking motion again for a further 1-2minutes (on medium or low) to finish off the massage.
 Make sure plenty of fresh water is available as a good massage can make a horse thirsty.